 This is the Best Mac & Cheese I’ve ever made – it’s creamy and rich, using shell pasta, mascarpone, sharp cheddar cheese, Parmesan cheese, and pancetta.

-I love macaroni and cheese.
-It’s bad.
-I really shouldn’t, because it’s probably pretty up there on the “things you should never eat” list.
+I love macaroni and cheese, and I could probably eat it for most meals if it wouldn’t make me gain a couple dress sizes.
 I can’t help it though!
 Creamy, cheesy goodness encasing little bites of perfectly cooked pasta – that is, when it’s done right.
 So often, the simple dish of macaroni and cheese can go so, so wrong.

 - 6 tablespoons unsalted butter, divided